Think Like a Product Manager: How to Efficiently Use Large Model Tools

 5. Opportunity Suggestions

-Then prompt the model block by block, generating content for each section separately:
+Then prompt the model block by block, generating content for one section at a time:

 Example Prompt: